 The Howard County Housing Commission is governed by a seven member board appointed by the Howard County Executive and confirmed by the Howard County Council.
 Each Commissioner serves a five-year term.
 The Board represents a broad spectrum of housing industry expertise and community interests.
 The following contains brief biographical profiles of each Commissioner.

-- Regina D. Stone-Mitchell, Vice Chairperson-Chair, was re-appointed to the Board of Commissioners on November 2, 2015.
+- Regina D. Stone-Mitchell, Chairperson, was re-appointed to the Board of Commissioners on November 2, 2015.
 Ms. Stone-Mitchell currently serves as Executive Director of the York Housing Authority.
 Previously, Ms. Stone-Mitchell served as Senior Director of Operations at the District of Columbia Housing Authority; Director of Property Management at the Housing Opportunities Commission of Montgomery County, Maryland; and Executive Director of the Housing Authority of the City of College Park, Maryland.
 She was a member of the National Housing Policy Committee for the National Association of Housing and Redevelopment Officials.
 For five years, Ms. Stone-Mitchell was President of Maryland Association of Housing and Redevelopment Agencies after relocating from Ohio, where she was the Property Manager for the Cincinnati Metropolitan Housing Authority.

 - Jacqueline Alexander, Commissioner, Jacqueline Alexander serves as the director of development for The Community Builders, Inc. Mid-Atlantic region, a position she has held since March 2014.
 Alexander directs the real estate development activities and manages the project management staff within the Mid-Atlantic region.
 Alexander holds a Master of Science degree in urban policy analysis and management from the Robert J. Milano Graduate School of Management and Urban Policy at the New School in New York City.
 She also received a Bachelor of Arts degree from Binghamton University in New York.
 She has served on numerous nonprofit boards within the community development and social services fields.